 Ant reaches agreement with China regulators on overhaul

-[BEIJING] Ant Group and Chinese regulators have agreed on a restructuring plan that will turn Jack Ma's fintech giant into a financial holding company, making it subject to capital requirements similar to those for banks.
+ANT Group Co and Chinese regulators have agreed on a restructuring plan that will turn Jack Ma's fintech giant into a financial holding company, making it subject to capital requirements similar to those for banks.

-The plan calls for putting all of Ant's businesses into the holding company, including its technology offerings in areas like blockchain and food delivery, people familiar with the matter said.
+The plan calls for putting all of Ant's businesses into the holding company, including its technology offerings in areas such as blockchain and food delivery, people familiar with the matter said.
 One of Ant's early proposals to regulators had envisioned putting only financial operations into the new structure.

-An official announcement on the overhaul could come before the start of China's Lunar New Year holiday next week, the people said, asking not to be identified discussing private information.
-Alibaba Group Holding, which owns about a third of Ant, erased losses in Hong Kong trading on Wednesday after Bloomberg reported the agreement.
+An official announcement on the overhaul could come before the start of the Chinese New Year holiday next week, the people said, asking not to be identified discussing private information.
+Alibaba Group Holding Ltd, which owns about a third of Ant, erased losses in Hong Kong trading on Wednesday after Bloomberg reported the agreement.
 The stock closed with a 0.4 per cent gain.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg